dimitrijejankov/plinycompute/aws/README.md

 # AWS Setup
 This document exists to show what I have done to set up the AWS environment for performance benchmarking.
 It was written by Vicram Rajagopalan.

 The layout of this document is as follows.
 If all you want to do is launch a cluster using the configurations I've already set up, you only need to read the **Running the Cluster** section.
-The rest of the document details how and why I set everything up that way, with sufficient detail that you would be able to replicate the process yourself.
+The rest of the document goes over how and why I set everything up that way, with sufficient detail that you would be able to replicate the process yourself.

 ## Running the Cluster
 Note: this uses On-Demand Instances.
 If you want to use Spot Instances, you'll have to configure it yourself.